 Over the months in Perth we had the chance to travel a lot on the west coast and then, thanks to a girl who worked in a travel agency (partner of Lexis English), we organised a trip for November, after the Cambridge exam.
 The trip on the east coast was the best part of my Australian experience.
 We met many people from around the world, who were in Australia for different reasons, and it was good to share our journey with them and support each other.

 Australia has a lot to offer and I am so grateful that my parents gave me the chance to improve my English and travel through this wonderful country.

 Martina – It was my first trip far from home and I was a bit worried, both about the long flight and about the unknown.
 Without my cousin Lilia I would have never gone to Australia.
 When my aunt Monica decided to come with us, I felt reassured.
 I was sad when she left, but at that point we had settled in and we were ready to face the experience on our own.
 It was an incredible trip and I loved every single part of it, from the lovely people to the beautiful landscapes.

 The question arises: after such a long language course, how is your English now?

-Lilia – When I arrived to Australia, my English level was already pretty good; my strong motivation together with the awareness of how lucky I was to be able to have such an experience in Australia, pushed me to reach the C2 level in only 3 months, and to pass the Cambridge CPE exam.
+Lilia – When I arrived to Australia, my English level was already pretty good; my strong motivation together with the awareness of how lucky I was to be able to have such an experience in Australia, pushed me to reach the C2 level in only 3 months, and to pass the Cambridge C2 Proficiency exam.